 Out-of-state students can visit https://vote.gov/ and select the state in which they reside to find out how to register to vote in that state.

-Villa Maria College signed and returned the certification and agreement form and that the institution has used or intends to use the funds to provide the mandated amount of at least 50% of the emergency financial aid grants to students.
-The College received $807,000.00 in total.
+Villa Maria College received $2,343,546 in Higher Education Emergency Relief Fund provided in the American Rescue Plan in total.
+Per federal guidance, the institution intends to use the funds to provide the mandated amount of at least 50% of the emergency financial aid grants to students.

-Through August 10, Villa Maria College used a set formula to determine which students did or will receive emergency financial aid grants and how much funding they did or will receive.
+Villa Maria College used a set formula to determine which students did or will receive emergency financial aid grants and how much funding they did or will receive.
 The formula prioritized students who requested funding through an application by full time Pell eligible, full time, part time Pell eligible, and part time.
-The average grant was $874.
-In September, Villa Maria College initiated a new round of funding to address COVID-19 related needs of current students.
+The average total grants awarded between March 31, 2022 and June 30, 2022 were $625.
 All students were informed of the availability of funds and invited to apply for emergency aid.
-As of September 30, a grand total of 337 students have received $317,313.00 from the HEERF student portion of the CARES Act.
+As of June 30, 2022, 379 students have received $1,149,668 from the HEERF student portion of the American Rescue Act.

 To request more information or to ask questions about Villa Maria College’s accreditation or HEOA Compliance, please contact: Sr. Mary Albertine Stachowski, Director of Institutional Research at [email protected] or 716.961.1859.